 Section 304 of CrPC enumerates that when a trial is conducted before the Court of Session, and the accused is not represented by the legal practitioner, or when it appears that the accused has no sufficient means to appoint a pleader then, the court might appoint a pleader for his defence at the expense of the State.

-Right to free legal aid for the purpose of securing justice is provided under Article 39A of Indian Constitution.
-This right has also been explicitly stated in the case of Khatri (II) V. State of Bihar. in which the Court elaborated on the right to provide free legal aid to the indigent accused person.
+The right to free legal aid for the purpose of securing justice is provided under Article 39A of the Indian Constitution.
+This right has also been explicitly stated in the case of Khatri (II) V. State of Bihar.
+In which the Court elaborated on the right to provide free legal aid to the indigent accused person.
 The right of the accused person cannot be denied even when the accused fails to apply for it.

 Conclusion

 Our Honourable Supreme Court had issued mandatory guidelines in the case of DK Basu v.
-State of West Bengal that has to be followed by the arresting authority while making arrest.
-An accused person is provided a natural right by our Indian Constitution that is; right to be heard without bias which is inherent in every person.
+State of West Bengal that have to be followed by the arresting authority while making an arrest.
+An accused person is provided a natural right by our Indian Constitution, that is, the right to be heard without bias, which is inherent in every person.
 No prejudice should hamper the right to justice of an accused.
-This right is an implied right protected by Article 21 of the constitution.
+This right is an implied right protected by Article 21 of the Constitution.
 In compliance with the legal system in India that enshrines “Innocent until proven guilty”, an accused person is empowered to hold certain rights as an arrested person that cannot be hindered whenever a police officer knocks on his door to make an arrest.